gabrielmissio/hyperledger-fabric-javascript-sample/README.md

 ## Bring up network and create channel

-> :warning: be sure to run the following command in /test-network directory
+> :warning: Be sure to run the following command in the /test-network directory

 ```bash
 ./network.sh up createChannel